cthorey/emacs.d/README.md

 This emacs conf. file is based on Cask & Pallet.
 You can follow the instruction on [cask](http://cask.readthedocs.org/en/latest/) to install Cask properly.

 Once that done,  you have to make  sure the first line  of the init.el file pointed to  the right **cask.el** file.
+When  using **brew** for the installation, the file is usually located either on:

+- ``/usr/local/share/emacs/site-lisp/cask.el``
+- ``/usr/local/share/emacs/site-lisp/cask/cask.el``

 Setting up autopep8
 -------------------